Context and Scope

 • Users were able to find the correct information most of the time within a one-pager screen.

-• They took a bit longer in average to locate the setting when the information was further down the screen
+• They took longer in average to locate the setting when the information was further down the screen

-• Yes, users were able to find the correct information most of the time within a multi-page screen
+• Users were able to find the correct information most of the time within a multi-page screensome text

 • They took in average shorter time per step when locating the setting